aniajj9/CTF2023/README.md

 3. **redeploy-ctfd-tasks.yml**:
    - This workflow runs the `ctfd.py` script, which is a modified version of the original script created by [ctfd-cli](https://github.com/eskildsen/ctfd-cli).
    - It is triggered on any `PUSH` event to the `MAIN` branch.
-   - The workflow identifies the files that changed between the current push and the previous version of the repository.
+   - The workflow identifies the files that changed between the current push and the latest state of the CTFd platform.
-   - It notes the directories in the format `/category/task/` (e.g., `/web/coffee/`) where differences are present.
    - If a task is not already part of the CTFd instance, the script adds it.

-## Scripts
+It is has been updated, the script updates it.
+   - It does **not** remove challenges that are present on the CTFd platform, but not in this repo.

+## Helper scripts used in workflows
 ### `docker-compose-recurse.py`

 Python script that finds all `docker-compose.yml` files in a directory and builds them using the "docker-compose up -d --build" command.